 According to the Brazilian Ministry of Environment, this area holds a great diversity and abundance of species, not only important for the maintenance of ecological relationships, but also of socio-economic importance such as Brazil nut trees and other noble tree species.

-Pará REDD project zone also holds innumerous species of animals, including mammals, birds, reptiles, amphibians and fish.
+The Pará REDD project zone also holds innumerous species of animals, including mammals, birds, reptiles, amphibians and fish.
 In the Primates group, Cebus kaapori (Ka’apor Capuchin) and Chiropotes satanas (Black Bearded Saki) are critically endangered both by IUCN and IBAMA.
-In the Carnivores, Leopardus tigrinus (oncilla) is considered vulnerable and Pteronura brasiliensis (giant otter) endangered.
+In the Carnivores, Leopardus tigrinus (oncilla) is considered vulnerable and the Pteronura brasiliensis (giant otter) endangered.
 Other threatened mammals are: Mymecophaga tridactyla (giant anteater) and Priodontes maximus (giant armadillo), both considered vulnerable and endangered.

 Approved to CCB Standards Second Edition, Climate Adaptation & Biodiversity Gold Level